1966 Tour de France

-During the Tour, word spread that there was going to be a dope test, and all the riders but Raymond Poulidor, the darling of French cycling fans, left their hotels.
-The other riders staged a strike in protest during stage nine dismounting and walking their bicycles.
+During the Tour, word spread that there was going to be a dope test, and many riders left their hotels to avoid the tests.
+As a protest against the tests, riders staged a strike during stage nine, dismounting and walking their bicycles.
 Eventually they started riding again, but only after arguing with officials.

 Teams

 As in the years before, the 1966 Tour de France was run with trade teams; each trade team consisted of 10 cyclists, and at least six of them needed to have the same nationality.
+The Tour organisation had full control over the team selection.